thisisjonchen/mlnotes/README.md

 - Translation: Probability that $y$ is 1, given input $\vec{x}$, parameters $\vec{w}, b$

 ### Decision Boundary
-Now given the probability, how do we decide at which probability would classify the input as 0 or 1?
+Now, given the probability, how do we decide at which probability would classify the input as 0 or 1?

 A common choice is to choose 0.5 as the threshold: Is $f_{\vec{w}, b} \ge 0.5$?
 - Yes: $\hat{y} = 1$